sudheermuthyala/terraform-/07-terraform-workspace/97-create-manifiest-file-to-support-a-multiple-workspaces/README.md

   - In the same way for EC2 VM Instance Name tag.
 - Master the below listed `terraform workspace` commands
   - terraform workspace show        -> this will show current workspace
-  - terraform workspace list        ->
+  - terraform workspace list        -> This will list all a
   - terraform workspace new
   - terraform workspace select
   - terraform workspace delete